1-20 of 28

 Paper Number: ARMA-2013-515

-....
-The Particle Flow Code (PFC), a simulation code based on the distinct element method (DEM), is an effective numerical tool for simulating the failure process of hard rock [1].
-By introducing the contact- and parallel-bond and clumped particle model [2], the code has become better able to express the brittle...
+...
+Abstract: The Particle Flow Code (PFC), a simulation code based on the distinct element method (DEM), is an effective numerical tool for simulating the failure process of hard rock.
+By introducing contact- and parallel-bond and clump logic, the code has become better able to express...

 Proceedings Papers